Lockheed, Northrop clinch massive missile defense deals as Boeing is passed over

-The contract awards finalized Tuesday will initially assign a combined $1.6 billion in research and development funding to the two competing teams through 2022.
-The deal includes options to expand those development efforts to $3.6 billion and $3.9 billion respectively.
+The contract awards finalized Tuesday will initially assign a combined $1.6 billion of research and development funding to the two competing teams through 2022.
+The deal includes options to expand those development efforts to $3.6 billion for Lockheed and $3.9 billion for the Northrop-Raytheon collaboration.
 Then, pending years of observation and weapons testing, the Missile Defense Agency could issue a larger contract to produce the interceptor in large numbers.

 In a statement, Missile Defense Agency Director Vice Adm.
 Jon Hill said this approach will allow the Pentagon to get the best technology for the best possible price.